Acrostic: Complex acrostics

 The "INRI" at the top of the middle cross stands for Iēsus Nazarēnus, Rēx Iūdaeōrum, Latin for "Jesus of Nazareth, King of the Jews" (John 19:19).
 The three quotes represent the three figures crucified on Golgotha, as recorded in the gospels of Matthew and Luke.

-(The text of the manuscript shown differs significantly from the text usually published, including in the reference.
+(The text of the document shown differs significantly from the text usually published, including in the reference.
 Many of the lines have somewhat different wording; and while the acrostics are the same as far as they go, the published text is missing the last four lines, truncating the acrostics to "Lord, remember me when thou comest into thy kin", "O God, my God, why hast thou forsak", and "If thou art the Christ, save thyself".
 The manuscript text is printed below, first as normal poetry, then spaced and bolded to bring out the acrostics.
 The word "Thou" in line 8 is not visible in this photograph, but is in the published version and is included in a cross-stitch sampler of the poem from 1793.)